cherali/datepickerjs/README.md

 ## Introduction

-This package created in order to work regardless which tool you use, for example it doesn't matter you use a style system or write your style in pure css, it doesn't matter you use one of the existing JS framework or use a custom framework that you created by your own, still possible to use this package, also if you using `pure js` it's possible to use CDN ([check this](./markdown//usage.md#using-cdn)), even possible to use require instead of import (.cjs file included).
+This package created in order to work regardless which tool you use, for example it doesn't matter you use a style system or write your style in pure css, it doesn't matter you use one of the existing JS framework or use a custom framework that you created by your own, still possible to use this package, also if you using `pure js` it's possible to use CDN ([check this](./markdown/usage.md#using-cdn)), even possible to use require instead of import (.cjs file included).
 <br>

-With this package you can add your localization easily, and it's up to you to determine the switch condition. [doc](./markdown/localization.md)
+With this package you can add your localization easily, and it's up to you to determine the switch condition. [localization doc](./markdown/localization.md)
 <br>

 This package use JS `new Date()` to create dates and stores date based on gregorian calendar, this gives you more flexibility for example you can show one calendar as your primary calendar and show others calendar by only create a helper function that convert gregorian date to your target calendar, passing date to this converter gives you converted date, then you can do whatever you want with this date.